 - Request additional information or clarification from staff whenever you believe it necessary to make an informed decision.

-Finance/Audit Committee: Develops operating budgets and fiscal policy for the Association.
+Finance/Audit Committee: Develops operating budgets and fiscal policy.
+Reviews and makes recommendations on member service issues.

 Student Activities Committee: Coordinates and explores avenues for supporting veterinary students personal and professional development.
+Oversees student membership.
 Fosters cooperation with the College of Veterinary Medicine.

 Confidential Assistance Group: Assists veterinarians with personal challenges relating to impairment.